gopasspw/gopass/README.md

 ### In-place updates to existing passwords

-Running `gopass generate foo/bar` on an existing entry `foo/bar` will only update the first line of the secret leaving and trailing data in place.
+Running `gopass [generate|insert] foo/bar` on an existing entry `foo/bar` will only update the first line of the secret, leaving any trailing data in place.

-WARNING: At the moment this differs from the behaviour of `gopass insert` which will overwrite the whole entry.
-We [plan to fix this](https://github.com/justwatchcom/gopass/issues/301).

 ### Disabling Colors